Y0Coss/docs-fork/pages/network/load_balancer/case_http2/guide.en-gb.md

 ---
 title: Configuring HTTP/2 on an OVH Load Balancer service
-excerpt: Configuring HTTP/2 on an OVH Load Balancer service
+excerpt: Choose and configure the frontends of your OVHcloud Load Balancer service, for usage with the HTTP/2 protocol
-updated: 2025-07-24
+updated: 2025-07-30
 ---

 > [!primary]